 The Communications Committee’s purpose is to provide strategic advice and counsel regarding CVTA’s internal and external communications.
-The function of the Committee also includes ways to create a positive image of the trucking industry with the general public through press, member stories, and events featuring the industry.
+The function of the Committee also includes ways to create a positive image of the trucking industry through professionalizing truck driver training.
+The committee also provides advice for CVTA leadership on media relations outreach, social media engagement, promoting positive member stories, and participating in industry events.

-The Legislative Committee is charged with making recommendations to the Board regarding CVTA’s legislative and regulatory positions, priorities, and recommended course of action on these priorities on the federal, state, and local levels.
-The committee will aid the in the formation of all policy papers, review and edit CVTA regulatory comments, and help direct CVTA’s grassroots and state affairs programs to support CVTA priorities.
-Members serving on this committee will also help represent CVTA when and where needed.
+The Legislative & Regulatory Committee is charged with making recommendations to the Board regarding CVTA’s legislative and regulatory positions and priorities.
+Committee members possess industry and issue expertise, and aid CVTA staff the in the formation of all policy papers, regulatory comments, or other information.
+Members serving on this committee also help represent CVTA when and where needed.

-The Membership & Oversight Committee (MOC) is charged with providing assistance to staff to recruit prospective members, review all applications for school, carrier, and associate membership, assist in integrating new members into the organization, and review existing members to ensure compliance with the applicable CVTA Code of Conduct.
-In addition, the committee reviews all written complaints regarding false and/or misleading advertising received at the CVTA office.
-It will ascertain the nature and extent of the false or misleading advertising.
-Working with CVTA staff, the committee will make recommendations on how to resolve any issues.
-It is the committee’s responsibility to recommend corrective actions to the Association’s Executive Committee and/or Board of Directors.
-Beginning in 2015 the MOC will implement a member audit program.
-This will charge the MOC with reviewing existing members programs and advertising to insure they continue to meet the CVTA Member Standards and Code of Conduct.
+The Membership & Oversight Committee (MOC) is charged with reviewing all school, motor carrier, and associate members applications, assisting staff to recruit prospective members, integrating new members into the organization, and ensuring member compliance with our Codes of Conduct.
+In addition, the committee reviews all written complaints regarding false and/or misleading advertising, as well as ascertains the nature and extent of the claim.
+Working with CVTA staff, the committee makes recommendations on how to resolve any issues.
+It is the Committee’s responsibility to recommend corrective actions to the Association’s Executive Committee and/or Board of Directors.

-The goal of the Nominating Committee is to create awareness within CVTA of opportunities to serve as Board Members and Officers, review the level of interest of specific individuals, and present them to the Board as potential candidates for service.
-Candidates should be reviewed for their honesty, integrity, commitment, and involvement within the industry and CVTA.
-The committee will present a description of the requirements of a Board Member to anyone interested in the position, and shall be responsible for conducting an annual election to fill vacancies on the CVTA Board of Directors.
+The purpose of the Nominating Committee is to create awareness within CVTA’s membership regarding opportunities to serve as a Board Member and/or an Officer, review the level of interest of specific individuals and present them to the Board as potential candidates for service.
+Candidates are reviewed for their honesty, integrity, commitment, and involvement within the industry and CVTA.
+The committee presents a description of the requirements of a Board Member to anyone interested in the position, and is responsible for conducting an annual election to fill vacancies on the CVTA Board of Directors.